 How to Apply

-Submit your Free Application for Federal Student Aid (FAFSA) or MHEC One App (for students who are not eligible to submit a FAFSA)
+Submit your Free Application for Federal Student Aid (FAFSA) or MHEC One App (available for students who are not eligible to submit a FAFSA).

 Required Documentation

-After completing the FAFSA or MHEC One app, eligible applications must submit certain documentation for further consideration by PGCC.
+After completing the FAFSA or MHEC One app, eligible applications must submit specific documentation for further consideration by PGCC.

-Grade Point Average (GPA) & General Education Development (GED) Requirements for Initial Applicants
+Grade Point Average (GPA) and General Education Development (GED) Requirements for Initial Applicants

 High School GPA Requirements